zdumonts/zdumonts/README.md

 # 🏋 Zander Dumont-Strom

 I'm a Computer Science BS Student at the University of California, Santa Cruz.
-I have built many of my coding projects from the ground up, from planning and designing to problem solving.
-The next step in my coding journey is to get an internship and apply my skills to the real world.
+The next step in my programming journey is to get an internship and apply my skills to the real world.
 I am excited to create code that solves real-world problems and apply the skills I have learned in the classroom.

 ---